Brewers vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Aaron Nola (12-8) will take to the mound for the Phillies and make his 28th start of the season.
+- Ranger Suarez (2-6) will take to the mound for the Phillies and make his 18th start of the season.

-- Nola has pitched five or more innings in five straight games and will look to extend that streak.
+- He has earned a quality start nine times in 17 starts this season.

+- Suarez has 15 starts in a row of five innings or more.

-- In 27 appearances this season, he has finished three without allowing an earned run.
+- In 17 appearances this season, he has finished one without allowing an earned run.

 |Opponent